sushiswap/sushi-vesting-protocols/README.md

 * ``yarn``
 * ``yarn run standalone -s <startBlock> -e <endBlock>``

-Resulting files will be under the aggregator/outputs folder
+Resulting files will be under the outputs folder

 ## Options
 `-s` - Start Block, defaults to 10959148 (vesting start), defines the start of the period of the calculation